Skip to content

 PGY2 Ambulatory Care Atlanta, Georgia

-Kaiser Permanente Georgia’s (KPGA) PGY2 Ambulatory Care Pharmacy Residency is a one year, ASHP-accredited program in the metro-Atlanta that prepares its residents to become advanced, skilled pharmacy practitioners who are qualified for a position as an ambulatory care clinical pharmacy specialist.
-Our hybrid program provides remote and in-person training in a variety of specialty ambulatory care pharmacy clinics within an integrated healthcare delivery system.
+Kaiser Permanente Georgia’s (KPGA) PGY2 Ambulatory Care Pharmacy Residency is a 52-week, ASHP-accredited program in metro Atlanta that prepares its residents to become advanced, skilled pharmacy practitioners qualified for a position as an ambulatory care clinical pharmacy specialist.
+Our hybrid program provides remote and in-person training in various specialty ambulatory care pharmacy clinics within an integrated healthcare delivery system.

-During the year, our residents work under a collaborative practice agreement in direct patient care and have many multidisciplinary team interactions.
+During the year, our residents work under a collaborative practice agreement in direct patient care and interact with many multidisciplinary teams.
 Residents will gain insight into providing comprehensive medication management in primary care and specialty outpatient practices.
 In addition to required core experiences, longitudinal experiences, and two block elective rotations, residents will present one continuing education program to the pharmacy department in the fall.
-Graduates from this residency program will be well suited to develop their own ambulatory care service in a variety of settings.
+Graduates from this residency program will be well-suited to develop their own ambulatory care service in a variety of settings.

 Pharmacy Services